zoonoo/azure-docs.ko-kr/articles/service-fabric/service-fabric-testability-workload-tests.md

     private static Task RunWorkloadAsync(ServiceWorkloads workload)
     {
         throw new NotImplementedException();
-        // This is where you trigger and complete your service workload
+        // This is where you trigger and complete your service workload.
-        // Please note the faults induced while your service workload is running will
+        // Note that the faults induced while your service workload is running will
-        // fault the Primary service hence you will need to reconnect to complete or check
+        // fault the primary service.
+Hence, you will need to reconnect to complete or check
-        // the status of the workload
+        // the status of the workload.
     }

     private static T SelectRandomValue<T>(Random random)